mwikstrom/scripthost/docs/scripthost.functioncallresponse.md

 ## FunctionCallResponse interface

-The response that is sent back to the bridge after a successful function call
+The response that is sent back to the sandbox after a successful function call

 <b>Signature:</b>